 The Court may issue an order allowing substitution of attorney for the debtor without a hearing if a stipulation or substitution of counsel agreement (with the signature of the debtor, the withdrawing attorney, and the substituting attorney) is filed with the application for withdrawal.
-However, in its discretion, the Court may schedule a hearing to determine whether to approve the substitution (e.g., where the substitution request is filed within seven days of a hearing on a contested matter or within seven days of a trial).
+However, in its discretion, the Court may schedule a hearing to determine whether to approve the substitution (e.g., where the substitution request is filed within 7 daysseven days of a hearing on a contested matter or within 7 daysseven days of a trial).
 If issued, the order granting the substitution must be served on all other parties in the case or proceeding in the same manner as is set forth in paragraph (c) below.
-An attorney commencing employment in the case as substitute counsel must immediately file a Bankruptcy Rule 2016(b) disclosure statement and otherwise fully comply with Vt.
+An attorney commencing employment in the case as substitute counsel must immediately file a Fed.
+R. Bankr.
+P.Bankruptcy Rule 2016(b) disclosure statement and otherwise fully comply with Vt.
 LBR 2016-1 and these Rules.